In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

-Yes, if you intend to take the grill with you on a regular basis.
-It is large enough to meet your culinary needs while on the road, but small enough to travel about easily.
+Yes, if you intend to take the grill with you regularly.
+It is large enough to meet your culinary needs while on the road but small enough to travel about easily.

-If you want to get a stay-at-home pellet smoker, we recommend spending a little more money and getting a larger model.
+If you want a stay-at-home pellet smoker, we recommend spending a little more money and getting a larger model.

 Having said that, if you have a small garden or live in an apartment, the Traeger Tailgater 20 is still a feasible option in those situations.
-Please keep in mind that this grill will not perform as well as a full-fledged pellet grill.
+Please remember that this grill will not perform as well as a full-fledged pellet grill.

-This grill’s tiny and lightweight design appeals to us.
-The lack of a smoke stack is actually a good architectural choice.
-It makes it simple to put the grill into your vehicles without worry of it colliding with other objects.
+This grill’s slim and lightweight design appeals to us.
+The lack of a smoke stack is a good architectural choice.
+It makes it simple to put the grill into your vehicle without the worry of it colliding with other objects.